HECM or HELOC?

-Unlocking Home Equity.
-At one time, most people used a Home Equity Conversion Mortgage (HECM) loan—commonly known as a reverse mortgage—to pay off their mortgage and improve their overall monthly cash flow.
+A Reverse Mortgage is simply a slang word for the FHA insured Home Equity Conversion Mortgage (HECM) loan—commonly used to pay off their mortgage and improve their overall monthly cash flow.

 But over the years, financial advisors and other trusted professionals began to realize that a reverse mortgage (HECM) could be an important, effective part of a sound and rewarding retirement funding strategy.